dsanson/Mellel2MMD/README.markdown

 This is first and foremost a mirror of Malte Rosenau's [Mellel2MMD][] app and xsl file, which allow one to convert a [Mellel][] document into a [Multimarkdown][] document.
-I used this Rosenau's xsl file extensively in the past, but I have not had occasion to use it recently.
+I used Rosenau's xsl file extensively in the past, but I have not had occasion to use it recently.
 So I don't know if it works with files produced by recent versions of Mellel.